-- Stamps – stamps, if present, are the most reliable source of information about origin.
+- Stamps – stamps, if present, are the most reliable source of information of manufacturing origin.
 Stamps also allow a clearer understanding of the geographic provenance and distribution of pottery styles.
 The stamp would normally be placed on the underside of the pot and give the name of the owner of the pottery, ie the manufacturer.
 The image to the right shows an example of Roman pottery stamp.

 - Surface decoration – decoration is heavily driven by local tastes and is, therefore, a good indicator of provenance.
 The surface decoration of Roman pottery was more inclined towards relief work, coloured slips, finishes, and glazing.
 The Romans were less inclined towards the intricate painting of Greek and Etruscan vases.

 Roman pottery (earthenware) can be generally split into three main areas of use and decoration: